Government House, Canberra: Private ownership

 Following the entry of European explorers into the Limestone Plains area, pastoralists followed during the 1820s, and Johnston and Taylor were the first to graze stock in the Yarralumla area.
 A grant of the land was made to Henry Donnison in 1828, but he soon sold it to William Dawes who in turn sold it to Francis Mowatt in 1832.
 Mowatt established an agricultural and dairying property and built a homestead.
 In 1837 Terence Aubrey Murray and Thomas Walker acquired the property.
 Walker subsequently left the partnership and Murray increased the size of Yarralumla.
 He held large grazing lands in the Lake George area and became a Member of the Legislative Assembly in the 1840s.
-As a member of the Legislative Assembly, Murray served as a minister in the NSW Government, and was appointed President of the President of the Legislative Council in 1862.
+As a member of the Legislative Assembly, Murray served as a minister in the New South Wales Government, and was appointed President of the New South Wales Legislative Council in 1862.
 Murray planted the Himalayan or Deodar Cedar at Yarralumla around 1840, and decorative shrubs and trees among the native eucalypts that dotted the homestead's curtilage.

-Augustus Onslow Manby "Gussie" Gibbes purchased Yarralumla sheep station and its homestead from his brother-in-law, Sir Terence Aubrey Murray, on 1 July 1859 for approximately £20,000.
-"Gussie" Gibbes made improvements to Yarralumla and as well as running extensive flocks of sheep on the estate, he bred horses for the Indian market and collected rents from tenant farmers.
+Augustus Onslow Manby "Gussie" Gibbes purchased the Yarralumla sheep station and its homestead from his brother-in-law, Sir Terence Aubrey Murray, on 1 July 1859 for approximately £20,000.
+"Gussie" Gibbes made improvements to the property and as well as running extensive flocks of sheep on the estate, he bred horses for the Indian market and collected land rents from tenant farmers.

 Gussie Gibbes' health declined during the early 1880s.
 He sold his rural holdings and travelled overseas for an extended period with his niece and housekeeper, Leila Murray.
 On 8 November 1881, Frederick Campbell — who had been managing the neighbouring Duntroon sheep station for his uncle and aunt — purchased Yarralumla from his friend Gibbes for £40,000.

 Unlike Gibbes, Campbell was a married man with a growing family that needed to be accommodated.
 He partially demolished the old Yarralumla homestead in 1890 and, the following year, finished building a three-storey, red-brick house on the site.
 In 1899, Campbell razed what was left of the original homestead, replacing it with a substantial brick extension to the main house.
 An impressive wooden shearing shed was also built by Campbell in the 1890s to service Yarralumla's flocks of sheep.
 The shearing shed is situated near the banks of the Molonglo River, below the Scrivener Dam.